opencog/learn/README-Natural.md

 Thus, you may want to:

-* Check that you have enough storage allocated for the postgres database.
+* Check that you have enough storage allocated for the database.

 * Make a copy of the word-pair-only database, so that you can return to it, if you decide that you need to return to it for some reason.